Here’s our best types of bookcases guide including different designs, frame material ideas and tips on how to choose a perfect bookcase for your home.

 Barrister

 Barrister bookcases were named, interestingly, after lawyers.
-This type of bookcase was originally built with lawyers and their functions in mind.
+These types of bookcases were originally built with lawyers and their functions in mind.
 Lawyers usually have huge collections of law books and there are instances wherein they need to move these massive collections.

 This is why barrister bookcases are built with sturdy frames and they’re usually enclosed, with doors either made out of solid wood or smoked glass.

-This is for the purpose of keeping the contents securely in place while the furniture is being moved around.
+This is to keep the contents securely in place while the furniture is being moved around.
 So mobility is definitely key in getting this type of bookcase built out.

 It has a very charming and classic design so if you want to go for something more formal and regal and sturdy, a barrister bookcase is definitely a great option to keep in mind when you’re looking for sensible bookcases to keep inside the house.